aztechian/ncodr/README.md

 ## Development

-The quickest way to get started with Ncodr is with [docker-compose](docker-compose.yml):
+The quickest way to get started with Ncodr is with devcontainers in VSCode.
+There is also a docker-compose file available:
     ln -s docker-compose.dev.yml docker-compose.override.yml
     docker-compose up